ksoze84/sokore/README.md

   </>
 }
 ```
 **Note that the useSoKore hook will trigger re-render for any part of the state changed.
 In the example above, Tables component will re-render if the chairs value is changed.
-This behavior can be optimized using select or should subfunctions**
+This behavior can be optimized using select or should "subHooks"**
-**Merging mode is only for objects, and there is no check of any kind for this before doing it, so its on you to guarantee an initial and always state object.**
+**Merging mode is only for an object-like state, and there is no check of any kind for this before doing it, so its on you to guarantee an initial and always state object.**

 #### destroyOnUnmount option

 Tries to delete the instance in each unmount of each component.
 Is successfully deleted if there are no active listeners (other components using it).

-Use with caution.
-Enabling this option can cause unexpected behavior with React.StrictMode on a development environment.

-Prefer reset the state, or destroyInstance()
+This can be useful if you need to "restart" your components on unmount that are using a stored kore object and it is not clear which related component will unmount last.

 ### Reutilizing classes

-Classes are made for reutilization, making new object instances from these.
-But in this case, the instance creation is managed by the hook, and it maintains only one instance per class name.
+The instance creation is managed by the hook, so you can't create new instances from your class.
 One way to use your class again with this hook without duplicating code is to extend it:

 ```ts